Last Updated on September 4, 2022 by Lawrence Berezin

 Labor Day is a major legal parking holiday in NYC

-Labor Day is a major legal parking holiday in NYC, falling on Monday September 1, 2014, and means:
+Labor Day is a major legal parking holiday in NYC, falling on the first Monday in September, and means:

 - You don’t have to feed the meters